I’m not sure if Chicken Broccoli Stir Fry has ever actually existed in authentic Chinese cuisine.

 But if you prefer that classic, rich Chinese American take-out sauce, you can add one more step and stir in a bit of organic corn starch to thicken it up.

-Serve the stir fry over brown rice or quinoa (all the better to soak up lots of the yummy sauce!)
+Serve the stir fry over brown rice (all the better to soak up lots of the yummy sauce!)

 You can even chop up some fresh scallions (green onions) to sprinkle over the top if you’d like.